mabiesen/rails_universal_api/README.md

 Steps for adding clients
 1. add a /config/\<client_name\>.yml to store url information
-2. add a /config/initializers/\<client_name\>.rb to initialize your client.
+2. add a /config/initializers/endpoint_clients/\<client_name\>.rb to initialize your client.
-3. add the client to the client map in /app/models/endpoint.rb
-4. environment variables consumed by the initializer should be placed in /.env.local
+4. environment variables consumed by the initializer should be placed in /.env.local, or sent to docker at runtime, or however you want to handle them.

 Steps for adding endpoints
 1. rails g migration adding_some_endpoint_name
 2. fill out the migration
+3. Move the migration to db/migrate/endpoints
-3. run rails db:migrate RAILS_ENV=development
+4. run rails db:migrate RAILS_ENV=development to see your changes locally.

-Versioning a new release should be done as follows:
-- Patch Update - Fix application related concerns
-- Minor Update - Change to an existing endpoint or client (Example: 0.7.122 -> 0.8.0)
-- Major Update - New/Delete endpoint or client, route addtions  (0.7.122 -> 1.0.0)

 NOTE: endpoints may not be added until a client has been added